gatling/gatling/src/docs/content/reference/install/oss/index.md

 ### Launching Gatling and the Recorder from the IDE

-All maven, gradle and sbt demo projects contain some helper classes you can use to trigger some Gatling tasks.
+All Maven, Gradle and sbt demo projects contain some helper classes you can use to trigger some Gatling tasks.

 You can right-click on the `Engine` class in your IDE and launch the Gatling load test engine.
 Simulation reports will be written in your `target` directory.